External data feeds

-An external data feed is a connection to an external API.
+An External Data Feed is a connection to an external API.
 When you send a message, Airship uses a response from that API to personalize messages.

-For example, if your audience requests weather updates, you can set up an external data feed to fetch weather data when you send your message and personalize messages with relevant weather updates for each member of your audience.
+For example, if your audience requests weather updates, you can set up an External Data Feed to fetch weather data when you send your message and personalize messages with relevant weather updates for each member of your audience.

 External API requirements